DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Methodology

-In this study, we refer to non-neural network classification methods as classical machine learning classifiers.
-In order to compare and contrast classical machine learning methods with CNNs, we trained a number of different classifiers using the Matlab Classification Learning Toolbox.
+In this study, we refer to non-neural network classification methods as classical ML classifiers.
+In order to compare and contrast classical ML methods with CNNs, we trained a number of different classifiers using the Matlab Classification Learning Toolbox.
 The trained classifiers include SVMs, decision trees, kNNs and variety of ensemble methods.